ShaneTaylor1993/Mission-To-Mars/README.md

 # Mission-to-Mars
-The purpose of this analysis was to web scrape using a variety of tools to extracty information from various websites.
+The purpose of this analysis was to web scrape using a variety of tools to extract information from various websites.
 I used chrome developer tools to identify HTML elements attached to the data I was scraping.
 I then used BeautifulSoup and Splinter to automate the browser to retrieve data that was identified.
-I then used Mongo to store the data was extracted and displayed the data in the web application using Flask.
+I then used Mongo to store the data that was extracted and displayed the data in the web application using Flask.

 ## Results